 The Bentson Bunker Fieldhouse (BBFH) Gymnasium can be configured into two basketball courts, three volleyball courts, and eight badminton courts.
 The BBFH has a prescribed booking/reservation system with prescribed times allocated to the stakeholders.
 BBFH may be booked/reserved outside prescribed times by contacting Peter Zimmerman via e-mail at Peter.Zimmerman@ndsu.edu or by calling (701) 231-8917.
+Click on the photo to learn more about the BBFH gym.

 Human Performance Laboratory (HPL) - Room 15

 The HPL is approximately 3.300 square feet and is equipped to meet existing teaching and research requirements.
 Equipment cardiovascular in nature include: five treadmills and five Monark bicycle ergometers, one Wingate ergometer, one Concept II rowing machine, two Medical Graphics Metabolic carts, one Parvo Medics metabolic cart, and one Oxycon portable metabolic cart.
 Equipment for resistance training research include a Cybex plate-loaded machine, over 2500 pounds of Olympic free weights, a power squat rack, a hip sled, a cable-cross machine, an Olympic weight platform, and additional benches and weight equipment.
 Four EKG systems are available for use in classes and research.
 The HPL is also supplied with numerous blood pressure cuffs, Lange skinfold calipers, muscle models and skeletons.
-Is is supported by a projection system and computer for presentations.
+It is supported by a projection system and computer for presentations.

 Biomechanics Laboratory - Room 16